How should I register for the Regional Testing Program?

 No. All UW System institutions use the UW Placement Tests and all campuses will receive a copy of your scores.

 How do I know how my college level course work will transfer?

 If you have sent your college transcript to UW-Eau Claire (which you should do as soon as possible) and have paid your $100 tuition deposit, you can see the equivalency on MyBlugold Applicant Account.
 Or you can go to http://www.uwec.edu/Registrar/student/tis.htm for information about equivalencies.

 Are the placement tests available on a computer?

 The test are available at some locations on the computer through Castle Worldwide Testing Center, but there is an additional fee.
 So the decision is one of costs vs. convenience.
 Things to consider:

 - All students attending UW-Eau Claire will have a placement testing fee of $25 added to their fall bill.
 The fees for computer based testing (CBT) are in addition.

 - You need to look at deadlines carefully.
-Paper and pencil tests must be taken at least 10 days prior to your Orientation date.
-CBT tests can be taken up to two days before your orientation date.
+Paper and pencil tests must be taken at least two weeks days prior to your Orientation date.
+CBT tests can be taken up to four days before your orientation date.
 However, remember, you won't know your orientation date until April.

 Who should I contact if I have any questions regarding placement testing at a specific campus?